PKU-DAIR/DBTune/README.md

 ## Quick Start

-1. Specify the tuning objective.
+1. Specify the tuning objective in `config_auto.ini`.
 Here are some examples.

     Performance tuning, e.g., maximizing throughputs.